pulp/pulp/docs/plugins/plugin-api/download.rst

 task by allowing the exception be uncaught which would mark the entire task as failed.

 .. note::
-    The :class:`~pulpcore.plugin.download.HttpDownloader` will raise an exception for any response code that is 400 or greater.
+    The :class:`~pulpcore.plugin.download.HttpDownloader` automatically retry in some cases, but if unsuccessful will raise an exception for any HTTP response code that is 400 or greater.

 .. _custom-download-behavior: